jserv/unix-v1/README.md

  41 sdrwr-  7 root     70 Jan  1 00:00:00 usr
 ```

-4. To change directories, use chdir, e.g. `chdir /usr`.
+4. To change directories, use `chdir`, e.g. `chdir /usr`.
 The only editor installed
    is `ed`.
 You can find an ed tutorial in `notes/edtut.txt`.

 5. To log in multiple times, telnet to localhost port 5555.
 The system